Visyond/website-hugo/site/content/_index.md

       Create interactive ‘what-if’ dashboards to visualize scenarios and forecasts, powered by your model’s calculations, without exposing the intricacies of the spreadsheet.
     benefitsList:
       - text: >-
-          Apply scenarios to dashboards, or play with the numbers in ‘What-if’ mode.
+          Viewers playing with the numbers on the dashboard can’t break the spreadsheet (or even see it, if you so wish).
       - text: >-
-          Manage access for each dashboard or worksheet per person for security and simplicity reasons.
+          Each stakeholder has a unique view depending on which worksheets and dashboards they are allowed to see.
       - text: >-
-          Nobody can accidentally break the spreadsheet or obstruct the dashboard views of other collaborators.
+          Dashboards are secure and always up-to-date visualization layers on top of your spreadsheet, which acts as a calculation engine in the cloud (a single source of truth).
     infoVideo: /video/3 steps/Step 3 - Share Insights via Dashboards.mp4
     infoVideoPoster: /video/Step 3 - Share Insights via Dashboards.jpg
     image: /img/home/step4.png